byrd-laif/soilMakers/readme.md

 Body Autonomy is ***environ-Mental Freedom**; freely swimming in the rivers of Mother Earth without fear of reprisal.*

-Being attracted to and a part of all that is alive and vital, the human experience of relating to and connecting with life and natural processes - ***Is The Expression Of An Eco-Logical Need.***
+Being attracted to and a part of all that is alive and vital, the human experience of relating to and connecting with life and natural ecosystem processes - ***Is The Expression Of An Eco-Logical Need.***

 #### *Cultivating The Mother Tree;* The archaic revival of Wo-Mans Gaian connection through honoring the feminine.
 Cultivating an ally, bonding with Mother Earth as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.